|

 Enzyme - Wikipedia

-An enzyme is a protein that acts as a biological catalyst, accelerating chemical reactions without being consumed in the process.
+An enzyme is a biological macromolecule, usually a protein, that acts as a biological catalyst, accelerating chemical reactions without being consumed in the process.
 The molecules on which enzymes act are called substrates, which are converted into products.

 Enzyme | Definition, Mechanisms, & Nomenclature | Britannica